 In August 2017, one of our merchants received a letter from Wells Fargo indicating they would no longer accept RCCs with no signature unless the checks contain this extra EPC code.

 We were aware of this potential change in early 2017.
 However, when we added this extra EPC code on non-signature checks - all the banks were rejecting them.
-Even now (August 2017) we can not confirm that this new requirement has become official throughout the banking industry.
-At this time, Wells Fargo is the only bank that actually requires the extra code.
-And that might be on a regional basis.
+Even now we can not confirm that this new requirement has become official throughout the banking industry.
+As of June 2018, some banks are now requiring the EPC-6 code even on remotely created checks that contain a signature.

 So, if (AND ONLY IF) you are notified by your bank that all RCCs you submit for deposit much contain the new EPC code 6 - we have added that option to the Merchant and User PDF Settings page.